Hate Story 3

-Hate Story 3 is a 2015 Indian Hindi-language erotic thriller film directed by Vishal Pandya.
+Hate Story 3 is a 2015 Indian Hindi-language erotic crime-thriller film directed by Vishal Pandya.
 Produced by T-Series, it stars Sharman Joshi, Karan Singh Grover, Zareen Khan and Daisy Shah, with Priyanshu Chatterjee in a pivotal role.
 Written by Vikram Bhatt, Anupam Saroj and Madhuri Banerji, the film is part of the Hate Story film series.
 The film was released on 4 December 2015 and was a box office success.

 Plot

 The movie begins with rich businessman Aditya Diwan and his wife, Siya, inaugurating a hospital in memory of his elder brother, Vikram Diwan.
 He shares a touching story of Vikram donating half of his liver to his friend Karan, who had a liver issue during childhood.

 Out of the blue, a businessman named Saurav Singhania, gifts Aditya an expensive car and invites him and his wife for lunch.
 At lunch, Saurav makes an absurd deal of having sex with Siya in return for giving Aditya's company a big profit.
 Aditya angrily rejects the offer.
 Saurav starts plotting to destroy Aditya's business.
 He bribes one of Aditya's factory workers to mix pesticides in his cola city, forcing Aditya to shut down and leading him to put all the blame on his trusted employee Kaya.

 Kaya flies to Malaysia where Saurav relates a fake story about how his sister committed suicide because of Aditya.
 Kaya and Saurav have sex and she agrees to help him.
 Aditya asks Kaya to deliver money to a politician but this is revealed to be a trap and Kaya is accused.
 To help her Saurav asks her to call Aditya and tell him that she no longer wants to be his pawn.
 When Kaya is upset at having falsely implicated Aditya, Saurav kills her and puts the blame on Aditya.
 Seeing all the evidence go against Aditya, Siya decides to have sex with Saurav.
 It is revealed that Vikram was killed by his enraged brother Aditya so he could become chairman of the company.
 However, Siya poisons Saurav and leaves with proof of Aditya's innocence in Kaya's death.

 Aditya gets ready to start a new project.
 Meanwhile, Saurav is revealed to be alive.
 He confronts Aditya, and they engage in a physical fight, with both of them getting injured.
 In the end, Saurav kills both Siya and Aditya and collapses afterwards.

 It is revealed that, Vikram survived the plane crash but was handicapped.
 It is also revealed that Saurav is Karan (Vikram's best friend) who decided to avenge the injustice done to his friend.
 The movie ends with Karan recovering and the dialogue "Relationships are made from the heart, not by blood."